mganahl/PyTeN/README.md

 .
 O_N1, O_N2, ..., O_NN, 11
 ```
 11 and O_ij are local physical operators appearing in the Hamiltonian.
-Some functions assume that the MPO has such a form (for example the member MPO.twoSiteGate(m,n,tau) for obtaining unitary gates for TEBD), so I strongly advise to conform to this convention.
+Some functions assume that the MPO has such a form, so I strongly advise to conform to this convention.

 ## Authors